lanl/scico/docs/source/contributing.rst

 --------------------------------

-1. Fork both the SCICO repository and the SCICO Data submodule by clicking the Fork button on the `repository page <https://github.com/lanl/scico>`_.
-This will create a copy of both SCICO and SCICO Data repositories in your Git account.
+1. Fork both the scico and scico-data repositories, creating copies of these respositories in your own git account.

 2. Make sure that you have Python >= 3.8 installed in order to create a conda virtual environment.

 3. To create a conda virtual environment, clone your fork from source.
 To do a clone on SCICO that includes the SCICO Data submodule: